raphaelmansuy/thoughtdense/README.md

 thoughtdense analyzes text and generates a concise summary using Chain Of Density technique as described in the paper [From Sparse to Dense:
 GPT-4 Summarization with Chain of Density Prompting](https://arxiv.org/abs/2309.04269).

+Feel free to improve the code, fix issues and send pull requests.
+I'm also open to suggestions and feedback.
+You can reach me on Twitter [@raphaelmansuy](https://twitter.com/raphaelmansuy) or on LinkedIn [raphaelmansuy](https://www.linkedin.com/in/raphaelmansuy/).

 ![thoughtdense](./assets/illustration.png)

 ## cod-summarizer